lueck1803/interia-PT/inertia PT/General/Therapie.md

 - <span style="font-size:100%;color:gold;">stress and overload</span> when stress hormones stay high the brains ability to encode and complete tasks weakens.
 ### Paradox

+> [!Paradox]
+> The more routine a task becomes the less conscious attention you give it.

+You are not standing there focused on turning off the stove.
+You're already planing your next move.
+And that's exactly when the final step can get dropped.

+### How do you train your brain to actually finish what you start?

+> [!Solution]
+> Give your brain better instructions.

+- layering cues and rituals that lock in completion

 ### Bodyscan (was an der Tafel steht)